Huegoxaga/notes/finance/related-concepts.md

   - Depletion - Loss of market value due to consumption or exhaustion of resource
   - Deterioration due to aging - Loss of functionality or efficiency due to the aging process
 - Purchasing asset is decision to acquire capacity
+  - A capacity cost is incurred when a business or other organization spends money in order to expand operations or increase production capacity
 - In asset replacement analysis
   - The existing physical asset is called the defender
   - The potential replacement is called the challenger
 - An asset should be replaced by a new one when it reaches its economic life
 - Economic life is the number of years that minimizes: EAC(total) = EAC(capital) + EAC(O&M)
+  - Generally, the equivalent annual cost (EAC total) is the annual cost of owning, operating, and maintaining an asset over its entire life while the whole life cost is the total cost of the asset over its entire life
   - EAC(capital) is the equivilent annual cost (`EAC`) of depreciation of an asset, `A = (P+I–S)(A/P, i, N) + S*i`
     - `I` is the installations costs
     - `(P-S)` or `(P+I-S)` is known as the capital cost